-In certain circumstances, the Dean of Student Affairs, or a designee, may impose a University or residence hall suspension prior to the Conduct Board Conference before a Conduct Board.
+In certain circumstances, the Dean of Student Affairs, or a designee, may impose a University or residence hall suspension prior to the Administrative Hearing.

-- Interim suspension may be imposed only: a) to ensure the safety and well-being of members of the University community or preservation of University property; b) to ensure the student's own physical or emotional safety and well-being; or c) if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University. - During the interim suspension, a student may be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Dean of Student Affairs or the Conduct Administrator may determine to be appropriate. - The interim suspension does not replace the regular process, which shall proceed on the normal schedule, up to and through a Conduct Board Conference, if required.
+- 1. Interim suspension may be imposed only: - a. to ensure the safety and well-being of members of the University community or preservation of University property; - b. to ensure the student's own physical or emotional safety and well-being; or - if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University. - During the interim suspension, a student may be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Dean of Student Affairs, or a designee, may determine to be appropriate. - 3.
+The interim suspension does not replace the regular process, which shall proceed on the normal schedule, up to and through an Administrative Hearing, if required.